crozenboom/RFID-Locate-main/README.md

 # RFID Localization Prediction Repository

 ## Purpose
-The purpose of this repository is to use RFID technology to estimate the location of a RFID tag
+The purpose of this repository is to use RFID technology to estimate the location of a RFID tag.
+Make sure to read Lessons Learned at the bottom.

 ## Hardware Used
 - Impinj R420 Reader